huangjun604/zendesk_search/README.md

 Enter search value
 ```

-After that, the result will be displayed as a table.
+After that, the result will be displayed in a table.

 ### View a list of searchable fields

 If you don't know what item can be searched, you can press 2 when you select the options.
-And the valid search items will be print out.
+And the valid search items will be printed out.

 ## Testing